amicloud/SealSlicer/README.md

 - **Planned Functionality:**
   - Visualize G-code and slice images within the application for better inspection and verification before printing.

+### 🎛️ GPU Compute Slicer

+- **Status:** Not working
+- Needs to be updated to be in line with the way the CPU slicer works.
+Now that the CPU slicer is mostly working this might come soon

 ### 🖧 Network Printing

 - **Status:** Not started.
 - **Planned Functionality:**
   - Send files for printing directly to printers over the network.
-  - I think this should be possible with the current Chitubox firmwares?
+  - This might actually not be possible with the current Chitubox SDK.

 ---